Redocly/redocly-cli/docs/configuration/reference/decorators.md

 ## Introduction

 The `decorators` configuration section defines the transformation steps that are applied to your API description when it is bundled.
-Both the [built-in decorators](../../decorators.md) and [decorators from custom plugins](../../custom-plugins/custom-decorators.md) are configured this way.
+Both the [built-in decorators](../../decorators.md) and [decorators from custom plugins](../../custom-plugins/custom-decorators.md) are configured in this section.
 The `decorators` block can be used at the root of a configuration file, or inside an [API-specific section](./apis.md).

 ## Options